 » Pucallpa boasts very little tourism although there are various native villages and places of interest nearby.
 Many shanty towns have sprung up in and around the city, and countless motokars (a motorcycle with a small buggy attached) and taxis make the roadways buzz with activity.

 » The site know as “Km8” is 8 kilometers from the city of Pucallpa.
 At this site, most of the medical outreach is accomplished.
 AMOR Projects has a clinic at this location.
 The clinic can handle many facets of medicine; dental, medical, eye care, and contains a pharmacy.
-Most of AMOR Project staff and student missionaries are located at Km8.
+AMOR Project staff and student missionaries are located at Km8.

 » All Peru travel centers in Lima, Peru’s capital city.
 All international flights make their first stop here for customs and immigration.

 » Travel from Lima to Pucallpa is available by ground or by air.
 Ground transportation by public bus takes approximately 20 hours to cover 864 kilometers and crosses the Andes mountain range.
 Air travel entails a 60 minute flight.

 » Transportation around the AMOR Projects sites are available by taxi and motokar.

 » Pucallpa is located in the low jungle region of Peru’s Amazon basin.
 Elevation is approximately 486 feet (148 meters) above sea level.
 The region boasts a hot and humid tropical climate with temperatures averaging between 70-90 degrees F.